 Streetlight is a spatial arts project at the intersections of art, design and architecture.
-The project is organised by Supermrin aka Mrinalini Aggarwal as a collaborative enterprise for large scale art and design experiences.
+The project is organized by Mrinalini Aggarwal as a collaborative enterprise for large scale art and design experiences.

 My practice involves an anti-disciplinary exploration of space - its qualities, potentialities, vacancies.
 I am interested in the relationships that develop within our human-animal narratives through the spaces we inhabit.
 I am interested in cities and the explosions of life that occupy, alter and manipulate urban architecture.
 I grew up in Delhi where public space is both precious and shared, often the only source of nurturance, stability and even freedom.
 Through a hybrid practice involving architecture, art and design, my works seek to re-consider the values that spaces offer and the ways through which they mediate human relationships.